cemmanuelonyema/Design-Patterns-JS/README.md

 - Creational patterns provide the capability to create objects based on a required criterion and in a controlled way.
 - Structural patterns are about organizing different classes and objects to form larger structures and provide new functionality.
 - Behavioral patterns are about identifying common communication patterns between objects and realizing these patterns.
-- Concurrency patterns are those types of design patterns that deal with the multi-threaded programming paradigm

----

-> **Note**: * means important

 ---